We tried out the delicious local chicken and the popular Kawamata Shamo chicken!

 - This is the testicles of a gamecock.
 They're soft and fluffy and have a rich flavor...I want to eat about 10 of them!

-It's truly blissful to enjoy perfectly prepared, fresh Kawamata Shamo chicken, cooked to perfection.
+Savoring perfectly prepared, exceptionally fresh Kawamata Shamo chicken, grilled to perfection—it's pure bliss.

 Sato-san said, "I think Kawamata Shamo is a chicken that can be cooked in any way, whether it's boiled, grilled or fried, and it tastes delicious."
 In addition to skewers, I really wanted to try fried chicken, Shamo minced meat, and Kawamata Shamo oyakodon, which is made using techniques directly taught to me by Tamahide in Ningyocho, Nihonbashi, but I was already full

-But even though I ate quite a lot, I didn't feel heavy.
-This may also be the charm of Kawamata Shamo.
+But even though I ate quite a lot, I didn't feel heavy at all.
+That might be another charm of Kawamata Shamo chicken.

-Within an hour after eating, a new idea came to mind: "Next time, I'll have a few grilled skewers as an appetizer, and the hot pot as the main course.
-Maybe I'll finish with an oyakodon?"
+Less than an hour after the meal, a new idea popped into my head: "Next time, maybe I'll have a few skewers as an appetizer, a hot pot as the main course, and finish with oyakodon (chicken and egg rice bowl)?"

 INFORMATION